Reading Room & Genealogy Institute

 The Center for Jewish History welcomes researchers, scholars, and visitors of all backgrounds.
 The Lillian Goldman Reading Room, often described as the heart of the Center for Jewish History, is the gateway for exploring the diverse history of the Jewish people through the collections housed at the Center.

-To ensure compliance with local health and safety guidelines, proof of COVID-19 vaccination is required for all visitors.
 Masks are required at all times during your visit.

 The Reading Room shelves offer reference texts as well as all major publications of the Center’s partner organizations.
 Archive and library collections at the Center consist of over 500,000 volumes in multiple languages from many time periods, as well as over 100 million documents, including organizational records and personal papers, photographs, multimedia recordings, posters, art, and artifacts.
 In addition, the Reading Room has developed an extensive electronic resource library.